araujoviana/file-manager/README.md

 A simple Python file manager made in Dear PyGui, should work in all operating systems but I haven't tested it on a non-linux machine.

-Despite its name, the file manager can't do much beyond opening files *(for now)*.

 ## Features

 1. Lists files and directories